promisepreston/cheat_sheets/Git Cheat Sheet.md

-﻿# Git Cheat Sheet
+# Git Cheat Sheet

 Git is the open source distributed version control system that facilitates remote repositories activities on your local machine.
 This cheat sheet summarizes the commonly used Git command line instructions for quick reference.
 It saves you time when you just can't remember what a command is or don't want to use git help in the command line.

 ## Glossary
 **git**: An open source, distributed version-control system.
-**Branch**: A lightweight movable pointer to a commitclone: a local version of a repository, including all commits and branches.
+**Branch**: A lightweight movable pointer to a commit.
+**Clone**: A local version of a repository, including all commits and branches.
 **Commit**: A Git object, a snapshot of your entire repository compressed into a SHA.
 **Fork**: A copy of a repository on GitHub owned by a different user.
 **HEAD**: Representing your current working directory, the HEAD pointer can be moved to different branches, tags, or commits when using git checkout.